-Limited scope financial audits of providers in selected waiver programs are performed by the Alternative Services Audit section.
+The Alternative Services Audit section performs limited scope financial audits of providers in selected waiver programs.
 This section verifies revenue, expense, and other data reported by providers through their cost reports.
-The data from these cost reports is used to set rates for each service provider in the Elderly and Disabled Waiver, the Mentally

-Retarded/Developmentally Disabled Waiver, and the Homebound Waiver.
+The data from these cost reports is used to set rates for each service provider in the Elderly and Disabled Waiver, the Mentally Retarded/Developmentally Disabled Waiver, and the Homebound Waiver.
 This section also sets rates for federally qualified health centers, provider based rural health clinics, targeted case management (adult protective services and foster children), children's specialty clinic services, and the Hospice Program using the providers' cost reports.
 Providers always have the right to appeal audit findings.